 “But in a chronic state of anxiety, the stomach takes energy from the heart and structurally restricts the space that the heart expands into.
 Longer term, contractions of the stomach can apply anatomical tension to the heart, which can contribute to palpitations and arrhythmias,” she says.

-After reviewing George’s medical history, Jodi used a series of osteopathic manipulations and mobilisations to treat his heart, lungs, thorax, diaphragm and stomach.
+After reviewing George’s medical history, our Osteopath used a series of osteopathic manipulations and mobilisations to treat his heart, lungs, thorax, diaphragm and stomach.
 Osteopathy is known to stabilise the autonomic nervous system – the primary system in control of our fight-or-flight response.
 It plays a key role in regulating heart rate and blood pressure.

 Anxiety had triggered George’s heart palpitations, but what had triggered his severe anxiety?